-- Suppose you build a 'Cos' interferometer, and observe a 'point' source, located at the phase center. - The observed correlation will always equal the flux density, even as your 'stretch' your baseline. - But what if your target point source is somewhere else? - Then, as the baseline gets longer, the response from this point source will oscillate sinusoidally as the baseline lengthens. - If you had only one baseline, and the source lies in the cosine's null - you won't detect the source at all. - But ... a 'Sin' correlator will...
+- Suppose you build a 'Cos' interferometer, and observe a 'point' source, located at the phase center. - The observed correlation will always equal the flux density, even as your 'stretch' your baseline. - But what if your target point source is somewhere else? - If you had only one baseline, and the source lies in the cosine's null - you won't detect the source at all. - But ... a 'Sin' correlator will...